 respond to complaints and allegations appropriately and ensure that students are not victimised.

-[insert other wording here to reflect your school community, your commitment to diversity etc as needed.
-This is a good section for you to outline any specific programs or initiatives at your school to promote inclusion and diversity.]

 Bullying, unlawful discrimination, harassment, vilification and other forms of inappropriate behaviour targeting individuals or groups because of their personal attributes will not be tolerated at Hazelwood North Primary School.
 We will take appropriate measures, consistent with our Student Wellbeing and Engagement and Bullying policies to respond to students who demonstrate these behaviours at our school.

 Students who may have experienced or witnessed this type of behaviour are encouraged to speak up and to let their teachers, parents or carers know about those behaviours to ensure that inappropriate behaviour can be addressed.